Benchmark Reiterates Hunt (J.B.) Transport Services (JBHT) Buy Recommendation

 What are Other Shareholders Doing?

+Edmonds Duncan Registered Investment Advisors holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing a decrease of 4.68%.
+The firm increased its portfolio allocation in JBHT by 91,117.00% over the last quarter.

-Allianz Asset Management holds 13K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 10K shares, representing an increase of 19.09%.
-The firm decreased its portfolio allocation in JBHT by 99.93% over the last quarter.
+B & T Capital Management DBA Alpha Capital Management holds 13K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 13K shares, representing a decrease of 0.14%.
+The firm decreased its portfolio allocation in JBHT by 99.90% over the last quarter.

-WELLS FARGO MASTER TRUST - Wells Fargo Factor Enhanced Large Cap Portfolio holds 2K shares representing 0.00% ownership of the company.
+CALAMOS ADVISORS TRUST holds 1K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-FIDU - Fidelity MSCI Industrials Index ETF holds 16K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 15K shares, representing an increase of 3.38%.
-The firm increased its portfolio allocation in JBHT by 1.24% over the last quarter.
+QUS - SPDR MSCI USA StrategicFactors ETF holds 3K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 3K shares, representing an increase of 3.61%.
+The firm increased its portfolio allocation in JBHT by 1.68% over the last quarter.

-PIONEER VARIABLE CONTRACTS TRUST holds 6K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 9K shares, representing a decrease of 40.61%.
-The firm decreased its portfolio allocation in JBHT by 26.89% over the last quarter.

-PRDMX - T. Rowe Price Diversified Mid-Cap Growth Fund holds 52K shares representing 0.05% ownership of the company.
-In it's prior filing, the firm reported owning 55K shares, representing a decrease of 5.60%.
-The firm increased its portfolio allocation in JBHT by 2.00% over the last quarter.
+VANGUARD VARIABLE INSURANCE FUNDS - Equity Index Portfolio holds 19K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 19K shares, representing an increase of 0.97%.
+The firm increased its portfolio allocation in JBHT by 3.80% over the last quarter.

 What is the Fund Sentiment?